embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

 The valid keywords for the recipe must be added in a class attribute named *attr*.
 The *attr* variable is only for keywords in one indentation level.
-In this case a second class must be created for the *partition* keyword to manage the nested keywords of the *partition* Node.
+In this case a second class must be created for the *partition* keyword, to manage the nested keywords of the *partitions* Node.

-The constructor of the recipe representation must also provide a parameter.
+The constructor of the classes must also provide a parameter.

     ...
     class HDD(YAML):